Ion chromatography

 - Result accuracy guarantee

 The principle of IC analysis is to separate differently sized and charged molecules from each other as they flow through the column dissolved in a suitable eluent.
-The separation of the molecules is based on their interactions with the resin that is packed in the column.
-Smaller molecules and molecules that have a low affinity with the resin move through faster and can be detected with an electrical conductivity detector before the larger molecules and those that have a stronger affinity.
-IC can separate almost all charged molecules; anions, cations, and polar molecules, and it can detect small quantities.
+The separation is based on the molecules' interaction with the resin that is packed in the column.
+Smaller molecules and molecules that have a low affinity with the resin move through the column faster and are detected with an electrical conductivity detector before the larger molecules and those that have a stronger affinity.
+IC can separate almost all charged molecules, including anions, cations, and polar molecules, and it can detect them in small quantities.

 Suitable sample matrices